In this article, I will teach you everything you need to know to get started buying and selling used auto parts and selling them online.

 Salvage yards are a modern-day operation, as such many have websites where you can see what cars they plan to put out and the ones they currently have available.

-The fastest way to find salvage yards near you is to do a search on Google Maps or Click Here.
+The fastest way to find salvage yards near you is to do a search on Google Maps.

 Which Parts Do I To Buy To Sell?

-Now the research begins…This is where the research part of the process comes in. eBay is a great tool for this, especially if you plan to sell your parts there.
+Now the research begins…This is where the research part of the process comes in. eBay is a great tool for this, especially if you plan to sell your parts on eBay.